olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 Now go to the list of Lamda functions, select the needed function, go to Actions - View details - Configuration - VPC - Edit VPC.
 Choose your default VPC.
 Select all subnets and default security group.

+Error:
+> AWS Lambda:The provided execution role does not have permissions to call DescribeNetworkInterfaces on EC2

 NB: drawing!

 Warning: